 I worked hard to get back to work and I am proud that I did return to work full time after returning on a part time basis in March 2013.
 My doctor said she had not known of anyone returning to work with my diagnosis.
 However ultimately the damage caused to my memory and speech combined with fatigue caused me to finally retire from work in July 2014.

 I have been well since then and especially since my husband retired also we have spent much of our time enjoying holidays but also working to raise funds for the Brain Tumour Charity.
 We also attend the Romford Brain Tumour Group whenever we can it’s a great source of comfort and friendship to us and I would recommend it to anyone going on a similar journey to mine.

 We have raised over £50k to date via a number of different sources over the years.

 The first event was the Great North Run when my three sons, my nephew and my husband raised £4.5k.
 It meant so much to see them do this for me.
 We also raised funds by supporting Bandana Days and collecting money at Waterloo station.

-Our friends, The Old Street Rockers have held four live music events and are holding another one this Christmas and these have raised nearly £5.5k alone.My husband ran the London Marathon in April 2017 and raised over £10k (including Gift Aid).
+Our friends, The Old Street Rockers have held five live music events and these have raised nearly £7k alone.My husband ran the London Marathon in April 2017 and raised over £10k (including Gift Aid).

 We enjoy our fundraising and are constantly surprised by the good wishes and generosity of family, friends and strangers.
 I have set up this fund as I wanted to share my story to encourage others who are embarking on or who are already on a similar journey.